-The Group's operations and results rely to a large extent upon the Bank's Asset and Liability Management Department (the "ALM"), in which the Group centralises its asset and liability management operations.
-The ALM manages the Bank's interest rate, sovereign credit and liquidity risks in accordance with the objectives set by the Asset & Liability Committee (the "ALCO").
+The Asset & Liability Management ("ALM") Department manages the Bank's interest rate, sovereign credit and liquidity risks in accordance with the objectives set by the Asset & Liability Committee ("ALCO").
 The ALM aims to maximise the Bank's risk-adjusted return-on-capital and the net interest margin of its balance sheet and to minimise the fluctuations in net interest margin.
-Monitoring prevailing market conditions, interest rates, volume trends on the balance sheet and risk parameters, the ALM creates and acts upon the Bank's investment, funding and hedging strategies in spot and/or derivative markets.
+Monitoring the prevailing market conditions, interest rate, volume trends on the balance sheet items and risk parameters, the ALM creates and acts on investment, funding and hedging strategies in spot and/or derivative markets.

 Along with conventional market risk management products, the ALM also utilises a "transfer pricing system" as a tool of balance sheet management.
-The transfer pricing system isolates the Bank's business lines and branches from the market-related risks arising out of their commercial activities and enables the market risk to be transferred to the ALM, which thus centralises the Bank's market risk management.
-In addition, by differentiating the transfer prices for different products with different risk factors, the ALM is able to develop and implement its strategic guidance on products and risk factors.
+The transfer pricing system isolates the Bank's business lines and branches from the market-related risks arising out of their commercial activities and enables the market risk transfer to ALM.
+Hence, through FTP, ALM conducts a centralised market risk management.
+In addition, by differentiating the transfer prices for different products with different risk factors, ALM is able to develop and implement its strategic guidance on products and risk factors.